serivesmejia/EOCV-Sim/README.md

         - Removed call to the gc in the main loop due to performance issues
         - Fixed BufferedImage mem leak by recycling previously used buffered images and trying to flush them
         - Some internal code cleaning & reestructuration
-        - Fixed issues with native lib loading (mostly on Mac) with the OpenCV package provided by
+        - Fixed issues with native lib loading (mostly on Mac) with the OpenCV package provided by OpenPnP

 ### [v1.1.0 - Telemetry Update](https://github.com/serivesmejia/EOCV-Sim/releases/tag/v1.1.0)